jancichocki/Coinbase/README.md

 These technological innovations and strategic approaches position Coinbase as a comprehensive and user-friendly platform in the cryptocurrency market.

+## Landscape Overview

+Coinbase operates within the blockchain and cryptocurrency domain, a field that has witnessed substantial technological progress and increased adoption in recent years ([Deloitte Insights, 2023]).

+### Noteworthy Trends

+- **Beyond Speculation:** Blockchain and distributed ledger technologies (DLTs), initially linked with cryptocurrencies, have evolved to facilitate a broad spectrum of business applications across various industries, thereby creating new opportunities for value creation ([Deloitte Insights, 2023]).

+- **Technological Advancements:** Initial generations of blockchain and DLTs encountered issues such as slow transaction speeds and high energy consumption.
+However, recent developments have resulted in more practical and scalable solutions like nonpublic and permissioned networks, thus spurring enterprise adoption ([Deloitte Insights, 2023]).

+- **Innovation Ecosystems and Interoperability:** The advent of new protocols and platforms has enhanced interoperability among different blockchain platforms, promoting collaboration and data sharing across multiple industries ([Deloitte Insights, 2023]).

+- **Diverse Industry Applications:** Blockchain technologies are finding use in sectors beyond financial services, including healthcare, retail, and government.
+Applications range from secure data-sharing, intercompany accounting, and supply chain transparency to creator monetization ([Deloitte Insights, 2023]).

+### Key Competitors and Their Market Strategies

+- **Binance:** Established in 2017, Binance is recognized as the largest cryptocurrency exchange in terms of trade volume, notable for its high-speed platform and diverse features ([Business Strategy Hub, 2023]).

+- **Robinhood:** A commission-free trading platform, Robinhood gained notoriety during the GameStop saga.
+It offers a more limited selection of cryptocurrencies compared to Coinbase ([Business Strategy Hub, 2023]).

+- **Kraken:** As one of the oldest cryptocurrency exchanges, Kraken focuses on introducing new offerings, such as an NFT marketplace ([Business Strategy Hub, 2023]).

+- **Crypto.com:** A comprehensive cryptocurrency exchange and wallet service, Crypto.com competes closely with Coinbase in terms of trading volume ([Business Strategy Hub, 2023]).

+- **FTX Exchange:** Known for its innovative approach, FTX Exchange offers cryptocurrency derivatives and has developed its own NFT marketplace ([Business Strategy Hub, 2023]).

+- **Bittrex:** Launched in 2014, Bittrex is recognized for its low fees and a wide range of cryptocurrencies, though it has lower trading limits compared to Coinbase ([Business Strategy Hub, 2023]).

+- **eToro:** Introduced Bitcoin trading in 2013, eToro is a social investment platform that appeals especially to beginner traders ([Business Strategy Hub, 2023]).

+- **KuCoin:** Based in Singapore, KuCoin is a cryptocurrency exchange that caters to experienced traders outside the US ([Business Strategy Hub, 2023]).

+- **Gemini:** A US-based cryptocurrency exchange, Gemini is focused on diversifying into new ventures such as augmented reality and the metaverse ([Business Strategy Hub, 2023]).

+These competitors adopt a variety of strategies, from technological innovation and expanding cryptocurrency offerings to targeting specific user segments and developing new business models within the evolving landscape of blockchain and cryptocurrency.

 ## References
 - Wikipedia.
 (2023). *Coinbase*.
 [URL](https://en.wikipedia.org/wiki/Coinbase)